MehreenShafi/Sahaara/Employees.md

-Sahaara - A Database for Disabled Community Employees
+Sahaara - Applicant Directory
 =====================================================

-This is a directory for potential employees from the diabled community, looking for employments.
-Please fill the form at https://forms.gle/dFsK2AK5pbKV8xR46 to add your data into the database.
+This is a directory for potential employees/applicants from the diabled community, that are currently looking for employments.

 |Name|Skills|Past Experience|
 | :---: | :---: | :---: |
 |Person 1|skills|XYZ|